benjaminweymouth/WealthSimpleCaseStudy/README.md

 MORE collaboration with other companies, projects like the work they are doing with Twitter to integrate their WealthSimple Payment app into the Twitter system archetectrue. (reference WealthSimple Cash Twitter BNN Bloomberg news article here)

-Wealthsimple Cash becomes first Canadian service integrated into Twitter’s Tip Jar
+WealthSimple Cash becomes first Canadian service integrated into Twitter’s Tip Jar

 https://www.cbinsights.com/company/wealthsimple